MicrosoftDocs/dynamics-365-project-operations/articles/expense/personal-expenses-expense-report.md

 You can select the method that your organization uses on the **Expense management parameters** page.

-# Enable split expense function when personal amount field has value defined
+## Enable split expense function when personal amount field has value defined

-This feature only applies to expense reports approved using line level workflow and approved from Process expense reports > Expense reports assign to me > Open expense report.
+The feature, **Enable split expense function when personal amount field has value defined** only applies to expense reports that are approved using a line-level workflow and are approved by going to **Process expense reports** > **Expense reports assigned to me** > **Open expense report**.

-When this feature is enabled,  expense lines using the split to personal amount will generate 2 lines upon expense report submit, so that the approver can approve each line separately.
+To enable this feature, go to **Workspaces** > **Feature Management**, select **Enable split expense function when personal amount field has value defined**, and then select **Enable now**.

-To enable this feature, go to workspaces--> Feature Management--> select "Enable split expense function when personal amount field has value defined" and click "enable now".
+When the feature is enabled, expense lines that use this functionality generate two lines when the report is submitted.
+The two lines are generated so that the approver can approve each line separately.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]